MT3: Meta Test-Time Training for Self-Supervised Test-Time Adaption: Experiments

 \paragraph{Comparison to our baselines} We first compare our baseline and joint training without test-time adaption against our proposed method MT3.
 Additionally, we show the results of MT3 with fixed parameters at test-time (MT), thus without a gradient step at test-time.
 The results on the 15 corruption types of the CIFAR-10-Corrupted images are shown in Table \ref{tab:compare1} with their mean and standard deviation estimated over 3 runs.
 Furthermore, the average accuracy over all corruption types for each run is given by its mean and standard deviation.
 In case of TTT, the model parameters are adapted before the prediction of each single test image.
 The final accuracy is then calculated over the predictions of the 10,000 adapted models.

-Our baseline model has on average the worst performance with an accuracy of $\unit[64.5]{\%}$.
-In comparison, our JT with stronger data augmentation and the utilization of the BYOL loss leads to a \unit[10.4]{\%} increase in accuracy achieving $\unit[74.9]{\%}$.
-Applying test-time training to our jointly trained model, the average accuracy drops down to $\unit[74.4]{\%}$, contrary to our expectations.
-Although joint training followed by test-time training is expected to help improving the result as shown in $\cite{sun2020ttt}$, we did not experience this in our case, where BYOL instead of a rotation loss is used.
+Our baseline model has on average the worst performance with an accuracy of $\unit[64.3]{\%}$.
+In comparison, our JT with stronger data augmentation and the utilization of the BYOL loss leads to a $\unit[9.7]{\%}$ increase in accuracy achieving $\unit[74.0]{\%}$.
+Applying test-time training to our jointly trained model, the average accuracy drops down to $\unit[73.5]{\%}$, contrary to our expectations.
+Although joint training followed by test-time training is expected to help improving the result as shown in \cite{sun2020ttt}, we did not experience this in our case, where BYOL instead of a rotation loss is used.
 For some corruption types, e.g. jpeg compression (jpeg), a small improvement can be achieved with our TTT, but in 9 of 15 cases the test accuracy decreases with test-time training, e.g. for pixelate (pixel) by almost $\unit[3]{\%}$.
 In contrast, our method MT3 achieves a higher classification accuracy for all types of corruption after performing test-time adaption.
-MT3 raises the average accuracy of the meta-model from $\unit[72.7]{\%}$ before to $\unit[76.6]{\%}$ after adaption.
+MT3 raises the average accuracy of the meta-model from $\unit[71.4]{\%}$ before to $\unit[75.6]{\%}$ after adaption.
 Considering the average over all corruptions, MT3 has the lowest standard deviation, which highlights the stability and reproducibility of our method.
-Similar to JT, the results of the two corruption types Gaussian blurring (gauss) and brightness (brit), which overlap with the applied batch augmentation $\mathcal{B}$, have improved compared to our baseline.
+Similar to JT, the results of the two corruption types Gaussian noise (gauss) and brightness (brit), which overlap with the applied batch augmentation $\mathcal{B}$, have improved compared to our baseline.
 The improvement on these datasets is mainly caused by the applied data augmentation and should therefore be handled carefully.
 Still, our method MT3 outperforms JT on average despite both methods using the same data augmentations.

 In summary, the results suggest that our proposed method MT3 has learned during training to adapt at test-time, while joint training using BYOL combined with test-time adaption did not show that behavior.
 Furthermore, our analysis shows that the absolute improvement of MT3 is caused by meta-training and not only by using joint training with stronger data augmentation.